一、Audit Committee

 3. Trademark Protection

-1. As of the end of October 2024, our company has obtained 18 approved trademark rights worldwide.
+1. As of October 31, 2025, our company has obtained 18 approved trademark rights worldwide.

 4. Copyright Protection